Why Pitney Bowes Inc. (PBI)’s Most Recent Report Reveals Some Hints About Its Future

-Pitney Bowes Inc. (NYSE:PBI) went up by 1.76% from its latest closing price compared to the recent 1-year high of $15.50.
-The company’s stock price has collected 4.20% of gains in the last five trading sessions.
-Press Release reported on 11/22/21 that Pitney Bowes Survey: More than Half of U.S. Has Started Holiday Shopping; Increased Gift Card Spending Will Extend Holiday Shipping into January
+Pitney Bowes Inc. (NYSE:PBI) went up by 1.57% from its latest closing price compared to the recent 1-year high of $15.50.
+The company’s stock price has collected -7.19% of loss in the last five trading sessions.
+Press Release reported 12 hours ago that MFA Financial, Inc. Elects Sheila A. Stamps to Board of Directors

 Is It Worth Investing in Pitney Bowes Inc. (NYSE :PBI) Right Now?